Do you also wonder how much the Rome to Venice flight tickets cost?

 The problem is that you are stuck with suitcases.
 And that is not very nice if you want to stroll through Venice.
 In Venice, you can walk to most destinations, or you have to take an overcrowded vaporetto.
 Therefore, limit yourself to a backpack or one suitcase.
 Or skip Venice.

 Or, as I often do, store suitcases that you don't need in the left-luggage office at the train station until you leave...
-Or book a hotel near Piazzale Roma, so you don't have to go a long way to lug around with the suitcases in Venice.
+Or book a hotel near Piazzale Roma, so you don't have to go a long way to lug around the suitcases in Venice.

 And by the way...
 A trolley in Venice is really no longer allowed.

 Conclusion: Rome airport is far from the city center.
 If you are near the airport or stay outside of Rome, then Rome to Venice flight tickets are a good option.
 If you are currently staying in the center of Rome, I recommend taking the train to Venice.
+Book a high speed train from Rome.
+And visit Venice for one day!

 If you include all the time you need to get from the center of Rome to the airport and the time required for check-in and security checks, the train is faster than the plane.
 The high-speed train journey takes approximately 3 hours and 55 minutes.